 As a specialist in multi-family investment properties in the South Florida metro area, I've become an advocate for Middle Core real estate owners.
 The following article documents my investigation of the processes, paperwork, and anomalies behind the process of 40-year recertification in Broward County.
 Let's dive in!

 Obviously, this practice can be problematic to property owners and buyers.
-Since, the city of Hollywood may sometime in the future adopt a similar policy, we chose to dive into this question through meeting with the City of Hollywood's Planning Manger.
+Since the city of Hollywood may sometime in the future adopt a similar policy, we chose to dive into this question through meeting with the City of Hollywood's Planning Manger.

-What I was able to find out is Hollywood is using records for the recertification process that were obtained from third party dating back to the 1970’s as their primary data source for determining the legal number of units.
-FYI, I have requested a copy of the information through a public request for information, freedom of information act and will continue to request that information until it is obtained.
+What I was able to find out is Hollywood is using records for the recertification process that were obtained from a third party.
+These records date back to the 1970’s and are their primary data source for determining the legal number of units.
+This is problematic to say the least.
+These third party documents are acting as the primary source-of-truth for the city of Hollywood.

 I was told unequivocally that the information obtained on a Certificate of Use is not forwarded to the code division when there is a discrepancy regarding the number of units.
-However, having said that she did acknowledge that they work closely with code when queried by the officers for the legal number of units, provided by the third party (if not available as per original records).
+However, having said that, Del Monte did acknowledge that the City of Hollywood works closely with the code division when queried by the officers for the legal number of units.

 We will update you as information becomes available.
 This information will be continuously reviewed and reported as this potentially affects all of properties moving forward.
 If you have any questions or comments feel free to call me at any time.